bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 ### Network Load Balancer

 * Disabled by default.
-* There are charges for inter-AZ data, if enabled.
+* There are charges for inter-AZ data if enabled.

 ### Classic Load Balancer